mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 - Section title: `Email communications`
 - Input field: `Contact email address`
 - Subtitle of input: `If provided, this email address will be used for email communications and will appear under your Profile page instead of the email used for login.`
-- Check box: `Receive updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform.`
+- Check box: `Receive the latest updates about localization at Mozilla, announcements about new Pontoon features, receive invitations to contributor events and more.`
 - Subtitle to check box: `I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`

 Note: All texts need to configurable per instance, i.e. we should not be hard-coding "Mozilla".